-Understanding postural distortion and it’s capacity to cause lower back pain begins with understanding the body in gravity.
+Understanding postural distortion and it’s capacity to cause not only lower back pain but pain throughout the entire body, begins with understanding the body in gravity.

 The impact of gravity on our bodies cannot be stated too strongly.
-Nothing on earth escapes gravity’s powerful, constant force.
+Nothing on earth escapes gravity’s ubiquitous and constant force.

 When the body is in balance, when the head is aligned over the spine and the spine is aligned over the pelvis, legs, and feet, the gravitational field is synergistic with the human structure.

-In other words, the force of gravity does not pull the body toward the earth.
-Rather the body is able to relax in a state of equipoise, a state of balance.
+In other words, the force of gravity is benign because the body is able to relax in a state of equipoise, a state of balance.

-When the body loses its verticality, however, as happens due to injury, trauma, shallow breathing, muscular compensation, or a variety of other factors, this state of equipoise is disrupted.
+When the body loses its verticality, however, as happens due to pelvic torsion, injury, trauma, shallow breathing, muscular compensation, or a variety of other factors, this state of equipoise is disrupted.

-When the head, for example, chronically moves forward off the center line (the coronal plane), the muscles of the neck and back are forced to contract to counteract the pull of gravity on the head.
+When the head, for example, chronically moves forward off the center line (the coronal plane) as a consequence of the muscles in the front of the body becoming too tight, the neck and back muscles are forced to contract to counteract the pull of gravity on the head.

 Another example of postural distortion occurs when there’s a torsion in the pelvis.
 A torsion in the pelvis can lead to what’s called a functional leg-length difference which compels the body to lean to one side, off the mid-sagittal center line.